weinels/LectureSlides/README.md

 ## Using these slides
 All the slides are written in LaTeX.
 Each presentation is a self contained PDF file.

-To use the slides, you merely need use a PDF viewer capable of displaying fullscreen.
+To use the slides, you will need a PDF viewer capable of displaying fullscreen.

-Note: Powerpoint will not work for these slides.
+**Note: Powerpoint will not work on these slides.**

+### Mac Users
-OSX Users: I use the wonderful [Présentation](http://iihm.imag.fr/blanch/software/osx-presentation/).
+I use the wonderful [Présentation](http://iihm.imag.fr/blanch/software/osx-presentation/).
 It provides slide preview and presentation timers, among other nice features.

 ## Compiling the slides
 All these slides are written in LaTeX.
 The included packages will need to be in your LaTeX search path.